cloudresponse/php-developer-test/README.md

 We could potentially use this command in a schedule to repeatedly update the users from the API, think about how this could be achieved in your command.

+## GJ Notes

+This seems to be functionally complete.
+Though much more could be done to refactor the methods in the UserSyncServiceProvider and maybe break out into actions.

+Two commands created:

+    sync:pingApi -> Quick test that API is available

+    sync:users {--all} -> By default gets the first page and syncs to DB via upsert. --all option gets all pages.

+Six tests created and passing:

+    ✓ command ping api
+    ✓ command sync users
+    ✓ api available
+    ✓ users exist in db
+    ✓ get first page of users
+    ✓ get all pages of users